deeplearning4j/deeplearning4j/scaleout.md

 After training, all models are saved in the same directory where the user started.
 These models will be named nn-model-*.bin.
 That's the output of the network.
 (These neural networks are parameter averaged.)

 ### Roles

-Master: Used for multithreading and for seeding a cluster.
+*Master*: Used for multithreading and for seeding a cluster.

-Worker: Used for connecting to a master network runner for lending cpu power.
+*Worker*: Used for connecting to a master network runner for lending cpu power.

 ### Conf